 If people stick to a ketogenic diet and practice 16/8 intermittent fasting, they can lose 3-10 pounds in the first week.

-However, the reason for the initial success is the depletion of glycogen stores.
-It is, therefore, only logical that you cannot continue to lose weight at the same pace after flushing out the water depots.
+However, the initial success is the depletion of glycogen stores.
+Therefore, it is logical that you cannot continue to lose weight at the same pace after flushing out the water depots.

 Therefore, you should not immediately despair if the weight loss stagnates after the first pounds have fallen.

 After that, it can take another 2-5 weeks until a body learns to burn fat efficiently again.
-After all, your body burned only sugar for decades if you ate a conventional Standard American Diet (SAD) before.
+After all, your body burned only sugar for decades if you ate a conventional Standard American Diet (SAD).

-How much weight you can lose per week or month depends on how much body fat you carry around.
+How much weight you can lose per week or month depends on how much body fat you carry.

-In my experience, an average person who is slightly overweight can lose about 1-2 pounds per week or 4-8 pounds per month with keto and intermittent fasting.
+In my experience, a slightly overweight person can lose about 1-2 pounds per week or 4-8 pounds per month with keto and intermittent fasting.

-Last but not least, you want to lose weight at a healthy pace and, most importantly, sustainably.
-If you are close to your target weight, you will lose weight more slowly.
-However, if you’re far from it, it can go significantly faster.
+Lastly, you want to lose weight at a healthy pace and, most importantly, sustainably.
+You will slowly lose weight if you are close to your target weight.
+However, it can go significantly faster if you’re far from it.

 Can I Do Intermittent Fasting Without Keto and Still Lose Weight?